pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/who-am-i-phase-02-structural-identity.md

 I am not building a collection of works.
 I am building a thinking system that can exist beyond me.

-*Anna Pivtorak (Kostyuk) – After the formation of Pivtorak Studio as a structured system.
+*Anna Pivtorak (Kostyuk) – After the formation of Pivtorak.Studio as a structured system.
 Who am I? — Phase II — Structural Identity.
 Pivtorak.Studio.
 26.02.2026*